HMS Levant (1758): Final voyages

 Murray was ordered to take Levant back to sea immediately, departing Portsmouth on 27 July as escort to a convoy of merchant vessels bound for the Yorkshire port of Kingston upon Hull.
 The ageing frigate then briefly joined a small Navy squadron on patrol off Brighton before setting sail for the Spanish coast.
 On 5 August she took part in the recapture of a British merchant vessel, Nine Colliers.
 She was off Cadiz in October 1779 when she won her final victory of the war, capturing the 20-gun Spanish privateer Velenza de Alcantara along with 200 of her crew.

-But by month's end Levant was back in Portsmouth, where she was decommissioned and her crew discharged to other vessels.
+By month's end Levant was back in Portsmouth, where she was decommissioned and her crew discharged to other vessels.
 She had been at sea for 21 years, outlasting all but four of her sister ships in the Coventry class.
 Her captain, George Murray, was reassigned to command the 30-gun fifth rate frigate HMS Cleopatra; he was promoted to admiral in 1794, and died in 1797.

 Despite Levant's age there was still some consideration of restoring her to active service.
 As late as 1 August 1780 there were newspaper reports that she was "repairing and will soon be fit for sea", but no repairs were made.
 On 16 August, Admiralty issued orders that she be sailed to Deptford Dockyard where, on 27 September, she was broken up.
 Her passing was mourned by her crew, with their sentiments recorded by Levant's former first lieutenant, Erasmus Gower, that "having captured so considerable a number of prizes ... few vessels, perhaps, have ever quitted a station with more éclat respecting herself, and more regret from the officers and other persons concerned, who derived advantage from her good fortune and the activity of her people."